 Alex Harvey, who performs in Sandwich some nights and offers a directorial eye, thinks the space could ease tensions between Old Beacon and New Beacon.
 The backyard show “has the potential to create co-ownership over things” and “maybe even break down a barrier or three,” he says.

 Once Sandwich concludes in the space, the second show will not be Beowulf, which requires 12 performers and a large band.

 “Yeah, I don’t know about that one,” said Craig, while scanning his neighbors’ homes.
 “It’s pretty loud.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.